FreeDSx/LDAP/docs/Client/Searching-and-Filters.md

 # Create a search operation
 $search = Operations::search(Filters::equal('objectClass', 'user'), 'cn');

 # Create a VLV search request.
-The second paramter (required) is the attribute to sort by.
+The second parameter (required) is the attribute to sort by.
 # The final paramter is how many entries to retrieve past the starting point.
 $vlv = $client->vlv($search, 'cn', 100);